aschowe/CovSocial_PGS_Analysis_2023/README.md

 ## 04_PGS_multinom_latent.R
 For those PGS with mean differences between the trajectories, we applied multinomial regression to test which trajectories can be distinguished based on the PGS.
-Output is shown in Table 4.
+Results are shown in Table 4 and Fig 2.

 ## 05_PGS_lm_latent.R
 In this script, we run linear regression to test associations between